College of Osteopathic Medicine

 Residency and Fellowship Programs

 The residency and fellowship programs of PCOM are held to a high standard of clinical excellence, with a commitment to teaching and active encouragement of resident research.
-The College currently offers ACGME accredited training in eleven residency and fellowship programs, including Osteopathic Neuromusculoskeletal Medicine.
+The College currently offers ACGME accredited training in ten residency and fellowship programs, including Osteopathic Neuromusculoskeletal Medicine.

 -